open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 ### Terrain

-Terrain in Scraplands comes in the following types: Solid, Dangerous, and Destructible.
+Terrain in Scraplands comes in the following types: Solid, Dangerous, Rough, Destructible, and Ramps.

 #### Solid Terrain